The Scary of Sixty-First: Plot

 Noelle and Addie are young adults who are viewing an apartment on the Upper East Side of Manhattan.
 Despite peculiar elements of the apartment, including abandoned furnishings and a suspicious realtor, the two move in.
-On their first evening there, Noelle finds a tarot card, while Addie is plagued by nightmares.
+On their first evening there, Noelle finds a tarot card of The Sun, the only card displaying naked children.
+Addie is plagued by nightmares.

 A mysterious girl shows up at the apartment, having previously been spotted by Noelle and Addie looking inside from the street.
 Initially posing as a realtor, she reveals that she is there to investigate notorious sex trafficker Jeffrey Epstein.
 She believes that the apartment was previously owned by Epstein, and suggests that crimes, including child prostitution and murder, may have taken place there.
 Noelle and the girl begin to obsessively research conspiracy theories surrounding Epstein's death and his alleged activities, and eventually begin a romantic relationship.

 Meanwhile, Addie becomes psychologically disturbed, seemingly as a result of living in the apartment.
 She wanders the streets of Manhattan in a daze.
 During sex with her boyfriend Greg, she asks him to pretend they are on Epstein's Lolita Express private jet, and engages in ageplay, demanding Greg to treat her like she is 13 years old in a voice that is not her own; she has no memory of the events immediately afterward.
 She also masturbates to images of Prince Andrew, who was an associate of Epstein's, while dressing and behaving childishly.